 How to define custom CSS classes globally for the Storyblok Richtext field

-Using the Management API, you can apply custom classes globally to the Richtext field in Storyblok and make bulk changes across multiple components.
+Using the Management API (opens in a new window) , you can apply custom classes globally to the Richtext field (opens in a new window) in Storyblok and make bulk changes across multiple components.
 This is beneficial when dealing with numerous Richtext fields for which you want to have the same CSS classes available.
 If you have very few Richtext fields, then you can use the UI for quick changes.

 In the JavaScript code snippet below, we utilize the Storyblok JavaScript Client to interact with the Storyblok Management API.
-You can learn more about the Storyblok JavaScript Client in the official GitHub repository.
+You can learn more about the Storyblok JavaScript Client in the official GitHub repository (opens in a new window) .

 Below is a sample JavaScript code snippet that shows how to do this.